-If you want to install only the JDBC on your Hive clients, proceed as follows.
+To install only the JDBC driver on your Hive clients, proceed as follows.

 The CDH 5.2 Hive JDBC driver is not wire-compatible with the CDH 5.1 version of HiveServer2.
 Make sure you upgrade Hive clients and all other Hive hosts in tandem: the server first, and then the clients.